manntom37/poketom/README.md

 ## Challenges

 Before this test, I had no experience using localStorage.
-I had a few issues with this, especially making the favourited pokemon stay in the favourited section after a refresh!
-It was an interesting experience learning about this though, and although I did not get this to work how I'd eventually like, I'm still going to try and fix this.
+I had a few issues with this but it was an interesting experience learning about this.
+Although the favourite data persists on refresh, if I go back and add extra pokemon, the initial pokemon are removed from the favourites array.
+Although I did not get this and the favouriting to work how I'd eventually like, I'm still going to try and fix this.

+I was hoping that by favouriting a pokemon, I could fill in the heart to indicate it had been favourited, however I could only get this to work by every heart becoming filled in!
+Definitely something I'm going to work on.

 I had some trouble trying to access image data for the homepage, as this wasn't in the same part of the API as the initial call for the names.
 I fixed this (possibly a cheat way..sorry!) by getting my image for each pokemon from a site which I knew always ended its URL with the pokemons name: